- Academic Advising

-If I think a student has a disability that she/he has not disclosed, do I request the student go to Center for Accessibility Resources?
+If I think a student has a disability that she/he has not disclosed, do I request the student go to the Center for Accessibility Resources?

-No. Students must contact Center for Accessibility Resources voluntarily.
-However, it is appropriate to refer a student to Center for Accessibility Resources if he/she requests an accommodation or consideration due to their disability.
+No. Students must contact the Center for Accessibility Resources voluntarily.
+However, it is appropriate to refer a student to the Center for Accessibility Resources if he/she requests an accommodation or consideration due to their disability.